The External Relations Department

 - To provide protocol and hospitality services to Presiding Officers, Members of Parliament and visiting dignitaries;

-FUNCTIONS OF THE DIRECTORATE
+FUNCTIONS OF THE DEPARTMENT

 Protocol and hospitality

-The Directorate provides protocol and hospitality services to outgoing and incoming delegates.
-These include:-
+- The Directorate provides protocol and hospitality services to outgoing and incoming delegates.
+These include:

 - Liaison with diplomatic missions and other regional and international organizations.

-Co-ordination Conferences hosted by Parliament.
+Co-ordination of Conferences hosted by Parliament.

-- Drafting conference programmes (main, tours, spouses);
+- Drafting conference programmes;

 - Official opening programme, provision of country name plates, desk flags as well as flags outside the conference room;